niolabs/docs/docs/system-designer/designer-tasks.md

 ## [Service](/services/README.md)

-A service is a collection of blocks that work together to perform a desired task or service.
+A service is a user-configurable signal path that connects a collection of blocks so they can work together to perform a desired task or service.

 Services are created inside an instance and contain blocks.

 ### Create a Service